-Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t really prepare students for this workshop – they would be better off giving our Foundations of Debating holiday program a try (or get in touch to discuss whether Debating Parrots may be appropriate).
+Importantly, debating and public speaking are very different skills – attending a public speaking program with us, or participating in a public speaking program at school, doesn’t prepare students for this workshop.
+Instead, they would be better off giving our Debating Club term program or our Foundations of Debating holiday program a try.

 Over the course of the term, students will have the opportunity to:

-Our Practice Debates course is a modular program, which places an emphasis on practice over theory – this means that rather than prescribe what coaches will teach over a term, we instead give them a wide range of session that they are able to pick and choose from, depending on the skill level, experience and general preferences of the group that they are teaching.
+Our Practice Debates course is a modular program, which emphasises practise over theory.
+This means that rather than prescribe what coaches will teach over a term, we instead give them a wide range of session that they can pick and choose from, depending on the skill level, experience and general preferences of the group that they are teaching.

 That said, students will:

-Our classes vary in size every workshop depending on how many bookings we receive – however, the maximum size of our Practice Debates class is around eight students with one coach.
+Our classes vary in size for every workshop depending on how many bookings we receive – however, the maximum size of our Practice Debates class is around nine students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!